palmin/x-document-source/README.md

   };
 ```

-Image resources can be retrieved by accessing the JSON file pointed to by ...
+Image resources can be retrieved by accessing the JSON file pointed to by appInfoURL
-This file will itself reference icons at different resolutions.
+This file will itself reference icons at different resolutions and image src can be either fully qualified
+or relative to the JSON file itself.

+You should serve the files from secure websites to comply with App Transport Security.

 ```
 {"icons":